alanrogers/eghop/src/suggested.md

 # Suggested readings

+1. [Gokhman, et al. 2019][gokhman20:cell] Reconstructing Denisovan Anatomy Using DNA Methylation Maps.

+  * "We present a method for reconstructing skeletal morphology using DNA methylation patterns.
+We suggest that Denisovans likely shared with Neanderthals traits such as an elongated face and a wide pelvis.
+We also identify Denisovan-derived changes, such as an increased dental arch and lateral cranial expansion.
+Our predictions match the only morphologically informative Denisovan bone to date, as well as the Xuchang skull, which was suggested by some to be a Denisovan.
+We conclude that DNA methylation can be used to reconstruct anatomical features, including some that do not survive in the fossil record."

+1. [O'Toole, Hurst, and McLysaught.
+2018][otoole18:mbe] Faster evolving primate genes are more likely to duplicate.

+ * "An attractive and long-standing hypothesis regarding the evolution of genes after duplication posits that the duplication event creates new evolutionary possibilities by releasing a copy of the gene from constraint.
+Apparent support was found in numerous analyses, particularly, the observation of higher rates of evolution in duplicated as compared with singleton genes.
+Could it, instead, be that more duplicable genes (owing to mutation, fixation, or retention biases) are intrinsically faster evolving?
+   To uncouple the measurement of rates of evolution from the determination of duplicate or singleton status, we measure the rates of evolution in singleton genes in outgroup primate lineages but classify these genes as to whether they have duplicated or not in a crown group of great apes.
+We find that rates of evolution are higher in duplicable genes prior to the duplication event.
+In part this is owing to a negative correlation between coding sequence length and rate of evolution, coupled with a bias toward smaller genes being more duplicable.
+The effect is masked by difference in expression rate between duplicable genes and singletons.
+Additionally, in contradiction to the classical assumption, we find no convincing evidence for an increase in dN/dS after duplication, nor for rate asymmetry between duplicates.
+We conclude that high rates of evolution of duplicated genes are not solely a consequence of the duplication event, but are rather a predictor of duplicability.
+These results are consistent with a model in which successful gene duplication events in mammals are skewed toward events of minimal phenotypic impact."

+1. [Porubsky et al. 2020][porubsky20:ng] Recurrent inversion toggling and great ape genome evolution.

+  * "the X chromosome is most enriched (2.5-fold) for inversions, on the basis of its size and duplication content.
+There is an excess of differentially expressed primate genes near the breakpoints of large (>100 kilobases (kb)) inversions but not smaller events.
+We show that when great ape lineage-specific duplications emerge, they preferentially (approximately 75%) occur in an inverted orientation compared to that at their ancestral locus.
+We construct megabase-pair scale haplotypes for individual chromosomes and identify 23 genomic regions that have recurrently toggled between a direct and an inverted state over 15 million years.
+The direct orientation is most frequently the derived state for human polymorphisms that predispose to recurrent copy number variants associated with neurodevelopmental disease."

+1. [Galtier and Rouselle.
+2020][galtier20:g] How much does Ne vary among species?

+  * "We assess the magnitude of variation in drift power among species of animals via its effect on the mutation load. ...
+We estimate that the power of drift varies by a factor of at least 500 between large-Ne and small-Ne species of animals, i.e., an order of magnitude more than the among-species variation in genetic diversity."

+1. [Yin et al. 2020][yin20:nsr] The draft genome of mandrill (Mandrillus sphinx): An Old World monkey.

+  * "We found that 17 genes in the mandrill that have been associated with disease phenotypes in human such as Lung cancer, cranial volume and asthma, barbored amino acids changing mutations.
+Gene family analyses revealed expansion of several genes, and several genes associated with stress environmental adaptation and innate immunity responses exhibited signatures of positive selection.
+In summary, we established the first draft genome of  the mandrill of value for studies on evolution and human health."

+1. [Tashkent et al. 2020][tashkent20:g] Analysis of haplotypic variation and deletion polymorphisms point to multiple archaic introgression events, including from Altai Neanderthal lineage.

+  * "We present a comprehensive analysis of the unusually divergent haplotypes in the Eurasian genomes and show that they can be traced back to multiple introgression events.
+In parallel, we document hundreds of deletion polymorphisms shared with Neanderthals.
+A locus-specific analysis of one such shared deletion suggests the existence of a direct introgression event from the Altai Neanderthal lineage into the ancestors of extant East Asian populations."

+1. [He et al. 2019][he19:nc] Long-read assembly of the Chinese rhesus macaque genome and identification of ape-specific structural variants.

+  * "We present a high-quality de novo genome assembly (rheMacS) of the Chinese rhesus macaque (Macaca mulatta) using long-read sequencing and multiplatform scaffolding approaches.
+Compared to the current Indian rhesus macaque reference genome (rheMac8), rheMacS increases sequence contiguity 75-fold, closing 21,940 of the remaining assembly gaps (60.8 Mbp).
+We improve gene annotation by generating more than two million full-length transcripts from ten different tissues by long-read RNA sequencing.
+We sequence resolve 53,916 structural variants (96% novel) and identify 17,000 ape-specific structural variants (ASSVs) based on comparison to ape genomes."

+1. [Byrne et al. 2020][byrne20:ng] Dutch population structure across space, time and GWAS design.

+  * The authors use haplotype sharing to estimate the fine-grained population structure and history of the Dutch population.
+"Despite superexponential population growth, regional demographic estimates reveal population crashes contemporaneous with the Black Death.
+Within Dutch and international data, GWAS incorporating fine-grained haplotypic covariates are less confounded than standard methods."

+1. [van der Valk et al 2019][vanderValk19:mbe] The Genome of the Endangered Dryas Monkey Provides New Insights into the Evolutionary History of the Vervets.

+  * "We show that the [endangered] Dryas monkey represents a sister lineage to the vervets (Chlorocebus sp.) and has diverged from them ∼1.4 Ma with additional bidirectional gene flow ∼750,000–500,000 years ago that has likely involved the crossing of the Congo River. ...
+We find high genetic diversity and low levels of inbreeding and genetic load in the studied Dryas monkey individual.
+This suggests that the current population carries sufficient genetic variability for long-term survival and might be larger than currently recognized."

+1. [Parreira et al. 2020][parreira20:h] Genetic consequences of social structure in the golden-crowned sifaka.

+  * "We observe high excess of heterozygotes within [social groups (SGs)]. ...
+While offspring are characterised by a high excess of heterozygotes (FIS < 0), the reproductive pair does not show dramatic departures from Hardy–Weinberg expectations.
+Moreover, the heterozygosity excess disappears at larger geographic scales (sites and forests). ...
+Our results suggest that social structure leads to high levels of outbreeding without the need for active inbreeding avoidance mechanisms."

+1. [Bergstrom et al. 2020][bergstrom20:s] Insights into human genetic variation and population history from 929 diverse genomes.

+   * A study of 929 high coverage genomes from 54 diverse populations.
+   "Populations in central and southern Africa, the Americas, and Oceania each harbor tens to hundreds of thousands of private, common genetic variants.
+Most of these variants arose as new mutations rather than through archaic introgression, except in Oceanian populations, where many private variants derive from Denisovan admixture. ...
+We estimate that the genetic separation between present-day human populations occurred mostly within the past 250,000 years.
+However, these early separations were gradual in nature and shaped by protracted gene flow. ...
+Most populations expanded in size over the past 10,000 years, but hunter-gatherer groups did not. ...
+The low diversity among the Neanderthal haplotypes segregating in present-day populations indicates that, while more than one Neanderthal individual must have contributed genetic material to modern humans, there was likely only one major episode of admixture.
+By contrast, Denisovan haplotype diversity reflects a more complex history involving more than one episode of admixture."

+1. [Wang et al. 2020][wang20:plog] Tracking human population structure through time from whole genome sequences.

+  * These authors introduce a new method for inferring the deep history of population size and admixture.
+Using this method, they "detect traces of extremely deep ancestry between some African populations, with around 1% of ancestry dating to divergences older than a million years ago."

 1. [Hubisz, Williams, and Siepel.
 2020][hubisz20:plog] Mapping gene flow between ancient hominins through demography-aware inference of the ancestral recombination graph.

+  * "We present a major extension of the ARGweaver algorithm, called ARGweaver-D, which can infer local genetic relationships under a user-defined demographic model that includes population splits and migration events. ...
+We identify 3% of the Neanderthal genome that is putatively introgressed from ancient humans, and estimate that the gene flow occurred between 200-300kya.
+We find no convincing evidence that negative selection acted against these regions.
+Finally, we predict that 1% of the Denisovan genome was introgressed from an unsequenced, but highly diverged, archaic hominin ancestor.
+About 15% of these “super-archaic” regions—comprising at least about 4Mb—were, in turn, introgressed into modern humans and continue to exist in the genomes of people alive today."

 1. [Rinker et al. 2020][rinker20:nee] Neanderthal introgression reintroduced functional ancestral alleles lost in Eurasian